BleuLlama/BLuB/README.md

 VERY small programmers shell for use on very low footprint microcontrollers.

-The project will provide two methods for building it:
+The project provides two methods for building it:

 1. unixey desktop.
 This target is for building it for runtime on a desktop machine (Mac OSX, MinGW on Windows, Linux) for use of learning or for debugging without a microcontroller.
+This is accomplished via use of the content in the "ardsim" subdirectory.
+This uses C++ overloading to provide exact replacements for the ARDUINO interface without changing any code in the .INO Arduino source file.

 2. Arduino source.
 This target is for use for building it for use on Arduino devices.
+Just double-click the .INO file, and it will open inside of the Arduino IDE.

-It does not rely on SD or Flash storage, to save on space, but instead will use the RAM for live use, and EEPROM for storage and persistance between power cycles.
+This does not provide an interface for SD or other storage, and none is planned.
+This is to keep everything small and self-contained.
+It uses RAM for the primary runtime space, and EEPROM for power-off storage.

+It is expected that the serial interface will be used to input programs to be stored into the EEPROM

 --

-# Preliminary Syntax and opcodes
+# Syntax and Command Opcodes

-The micro interface for this is serial, and the desktop interface is a line based text input.
+The user-interaction interface for this is serial, and the desktop interface is a line based text input.

 	(Line Number) (Opcode) (Optional Operands)

-	Line number is an immediate numerical digit.
+	Line number is an immediate integer base-10 numerical digit.
 	Opcode is two uppercase letters
 	Operands are lowercase letters for variables
-	Operands are digits for immediate numbers
-	Operands of multiple digits can be separated with a comma Operands of string type start with a double quote to another dquote
+	Operands are integer base-10 digits for immediate numbers Operands of multiple digits can be separated with a comma Operands of string type start with a double quote to another dquote

+	Here's an example program in BASIC:

 	    10 REM fibonacci sequence
 	    20 LET a = 1
 	    30 LET b = 1
-35 FOR z = 0 TO 20
+	    40 FOR z = 0 TO 20
-40 LET c = a + b
+	    50 LET c = a + b
-45 PRINT a ; " " ;
+	    60 PRINT a ; " " ;
-50 LET a = b
+	    70 LET a = b
-60 LET b = c
+	    80 LET b = c
-70 NEXT z
+	    90 NEXT z

-	Example (Fib.blb)
+	    100 END

+	And here's the equivalent in BLuB:

+	    Code                Explanation
-	10LDa1			; LET a = 1
+	    10LEa1		; LET a = 1
-	20 LD b 2		; LET b = 1
+	    20 LE b 2		; LET b = 1
-	30 LD g 0		; LET g = 0
+	    30 LE g 0		; LET g = 0
 	    40 M+ c a b		; LET c = a + b
 	    40 M+cab		; LET  c = a + b
-	50 PLa			; PRINT A
+	    50 PPa		; PRINT A
-	60 PL" "		; PRINT " "
+	    60 PP" "		; PRINT " "
-	70 LD ab		; LET a = b
+	    70 LE ab		; LET a = b
-	80 LD bc		; LET b = c
+	    80 LE bc		; LET b = c
 	    90 MI g		; LET g = g + 1
-	90 M+ g g 1		; LET g = g + 1
-	100 JL g 20 40		; Jump if g is less than 20 to 40
+	    100 G< 40 g 20	; IF (G < 20 ) GOTO 40

-The operations are a mix between BASIC and a sort-of Assembler
+	    110 EN

 There are 26 variables, indicated by lowercase letters.
 Some varialbes are preset with values at the beginning of runtime.
-These are the only ones guaranteed to be set.
 	t = 255
 	f = 0
 	z = 0
 	h = 128

+The remaining variables are initialized to '0' at start of runtime.

+--

-Commands:
+## Interface Commands:
 	mem	display amount of free space in RAM and EEPROM help	display a list of commands and version information